saurabhmishraiitg/privateGPT/README.md

 PERSIST_DIRECTORY: is the folder you want your vectorstore in
 MODEL_PATH: Path to your GPT4All or LlamaCpp supported LLM
 MODEL_N_CTX: Maximum token limit for the LLM model
 MODEL_N_BATCH: Number of tokens in the prompt that are fed into the model at a time.
-Optimal value differs a lot depending on the model (8 works well for GPT4All, and 1024 is better for LlamaCpp)
+Optimal value differs a lot depending on the model (8 works well for GPT4All, and 1024 is better for LlamaCpp).
+The number of tokens processed at any one time.
+The lower this value, the less hardware resources will be required, but the query may be very slow; a high value, on the other hand, speeds things up at the cost of higher memory usage.
+MODEL_N_THREADS: Number of processesor threads to use
 EMBEDDINGS_MODEL_NAME: SentenceTransformers embeddings model name (see https://www.sbert.net/docs/pretrained_models.html)
-TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question
+TARGET_SOURCE_CHUNKS: The amount of chunks (sources) that will be used to answer a question USE_MLOCK If this value is set to 1, the entire model will be loaded into RAM (avoid using the disk but use more RAM), if you have little RAM, set this value to 0
+N_GPU_LAYERS If you have an Nvidia video card and have performed the installation, this option allows you to load part of the model onto the GPU.
+Setting high numbers (e.g. 20) may crash the application with an "out of memory" error, if you have a powerful GPU, set this value to 1000 to try to load the entire model on the GPU
 ```

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.